Wild Turkey Harvest Reporting Begins Fall 2022

 Issuing physical harvest tags is unnecessary because the act of logging a harvested wild turkey produces a virtual tag, which has the same impact as a physical tag.

-Most hunters are supportive of providing information that advances game wildlife management.
+Most hunters support providing information that advances game wildlife management.
 Harvest reporting will provide real time data on when and what county or wildlife management area turkey harvest is occurring as well as the sex and age class of the harvest.
 This information is a valuable addition to the FWC's post-season phone survey in managing Florida's wild turkey population.

 County-level turkey harvest, harvest timing (within season and time of day), fall season harvest, private land harvest, public land harvest from all wildlife management areas, and sex and age class of harvest.

-If approved, this harvest reporting requirement would take effect beginning with the fall turkey season in 2022.
+Wild turkey harvest reporting requirements take effect beginning with the 2022 fall turkey season.

-Harvest reporting requirements would apply to spring and fall wild turkey seasons.
+Harvest reporting requirements apply to spring and fall wild turkey seasons.

 FAQs About Harvest Reporting Requirements